-Business Disruption Risk; COVID-19
+Business Disruption Risk

-Certain adverse external events, such as pandemics (including, without limitation, the global outbreak of COVID-19 and governments' responses to the outbreak), natural disasters, severe weather, technological emergencies, riots, acts of war or terrorism or other circumstances, could potentially disrupt the Administration's ability to administer its programs.
-See APPENDIX B - "THE DEPARTMENT AND THE ADMINISTRATION - Business Disruption Risk; COVID-19" herein for certain information regarding the Administration's business continuity plan, the COVID-19 pandemic, and select responses thereto from the federal government and the State.
+Certain adverse external events, such as pandemics, natural disasters, severe weather, technological emergencies, riots, acts of war or terrorism or other circumstances, could potentially disrupt the Administration's ability to administer its programs.
+See APPENDIX B - "THE DEPARTMENT AND THE ADMINISTRATION - Business Disruption Risk" herein for certain information regarding the Administration's business continuity plan.